This article describes features and improvements available in the latest versions of Fuze Desktop and Fuze Web (web.fuze.com).

 Depending on your company’s settings and your permissions, you may have some or all of the features described below.

 Did you know that as long as you have Google Chrome and an internet connection, you can access Fuze Web anywhere you are.

 Fuze Desktop 5.7 introduces the following new features:

 Fuze Desktop 5.6 introduces the following new features:

 - Ability to disconnect an expired connected account

 - Recent conversation history is now stored locally for quicker application launch

 Fuze Desktop and Web 5.5

-Fuze Desktop and Web 5.5 is are major releases that include the following new features:
+Fuze Desktop and Web 5.5 introduces the following new features:

 This release of Fuze Web is a minor release that includes the following improvements: